Use private endpoints for Azure Storage

 This constraint is a result of the DNS changes made when account A2 creates a private endpoint.

 Network Security Group rules for subnets with private endpoints

-Currently, you can't configure Network Security Group (NSG) rules for subnets with private endpoints.
+Currently, you can't configure Network Security Group (NSG) rules and user-defined routes for private endpoints.
+NSG rules applied to the subnet hosting the private endpoint are applied to the private endpoint.
 A limited workaround for this issue is to implement your access rules for private endpoints on the source subnets, though this approach may require a higher management overhead.